adilshehzad786/AWS-Developer-Associate-Notes/README.md

 * Do Hands-on Labs for better Understanding
 * Don't Use Dumps!
 * Try to invest in courses, which can help you to build more robust concepts.

+_Feel Free to Open a pull request for contributions :)_